JBEI/ice/README.txt

 1.4 Eclipse (For Development only)
 -----------------------------

 We use Eclipse as our IDE.
+For debugging, we use run-jetty-run plugin.

 ===================
 2. Setting up Maven
 ===================

 2.1.
 Install maven2 (via apt-get or download).
 2.2.
-Create a temporary directory (/tmp/maventemp) and cd to it.
-2.3.
-Run:
-mvn archetype:create -DarchetypeGroupId=org.apache.wicket -DarchetypeArtifactId=wicket-archetype-quickstart -DarchetypeVersion=1.4.1 -DgroupId=org.jbei.ice -DartifactId=ice
-2.4. cd ice
-2.5. run:
-    mvn eclipse:eclipse -DdownloadSources=true

-2.6.
-Eclipse maven plugin: Sonotype maven plugin.
-If for some reason
-     M2_REPO is not defined in your eclipse, In project properties -> java build path -> Libraries, set variable M2_REPO to maven's repository, likely to be in "$HOME/.m2/repository".

-2. 7.
 JBEIR ICE's pom.xml has all the dependencies defined.
+However,
-However, there are some libraries that are not in any public maven repos, namely biojava and flex components.
+      there are some libraries that are not in any public maven repos, namely biojava and flex components.
 So these have to be installed to your local maven repo.

-Run the following command in the lib/ directory of your sources:
+Run the following command in the lib/ directory of your sources (Section 3.1):

 # cd lib